All in-person programs have been postponed until further notice and will resume as soon as possible.

 Tories, Spies, and Traitors: Divided Loyalty in Revolutionary Connecticut

 Monday, June 14, 2021 at 6:30pm

-Please join us on Zoom where Taylor McClure, Connecticut Historical Society Museum Educator, will present on Connecticut during the American Revolution.
+Please join us on Zoom with Natalie Belanger, Adult Programs Manager at the Connecticut Historical Society, who will present on Connecticut during the American Revolution.
 Registration is required to receive the Zoom link for this free virtual program.
-Click here to register.

 Which side are you on?
-That’s the question that every single person in Connecticut, including here in Washington, had to answer in 1775 as the thirteen colonies began a rebellion against British rule.
+That’s the question that every person in Connecticut, including here in Washington, had to answer in 1775 as the thirteen colonies began a rebellion against British rule.
 Loyalty was not only a matter of words or opinion.
 For soldiers and civilians alike, loyalty could mean loss of fortune, friends, and even of life.
-This presentation reveals stories – some well known, some obscure – of Nutmeggers, including one from Washington, CT, who risked and sacrificed to support their chosen side during this “tumultuous jarring time of civil war.”
+This presentation reveals stories – some well-known, some obscure – of Nutmeggers, including one from Washington, CT, who risked and sacrificed to support their chosen side during this “tumultuous jarring time of civil war.”